Table of contents

 The largest labs can hack LMArena at scale.
 They have the foundation intelligence and budget to buy data and optimize directly for the metric.
 Smaller labs can't.

-So when their leadership demands a higher LMArena score in a month, researchers stop doing the hard work of making the model smarter.
-They start tuning markdown density, verbosity, and flattery.
-They stop building intelligence and start building theater.
+When their leadership demands a higher LMArena score in a month, researchers stop doing the hard work of making the model smarter, and they start tuning Markdown density, verbosity, and flattery.
+They forget intelligence and focus on theater.

 We saw this most blatantly last year with Llama 4 Maverick.
 Ask the Arena-tuned version what time it is and you got this: